nextrizon/Hysteria2/README.md

 > I'm not responsible if this guide brick your router.
 If it does happen, you can try using [this guide](https://docs.gl-inet.com/router/en/3/tutorials/debrick/) to restore the firmware for your GL-iNet router.

 > [!IMPORTANT]
-> This guide should also work for GL-iNet MT2500A/MT6000 and any OpenWrt router using an ARM Cortex-A53 processor with at least 256MB of flash storage.
+> I setup this up on a **GL-iNet MT3000(Beryl AX) Travel WiFi router**.
+But this guide should also work for GL-iNet MT2500A/MT6000 and any OpenWrt router using an ARM Cortex-A53 processor with at least 256MB of flash storage.
 The router will have use up of total ~220MB of flash storage after setting up the Hysteria2 client node.

 ### Prerequisites
 ___